Mason-Lin/ballballcs/README.md

 The character you control is a ball.
 It is a multiplayer online game and you can shoot each other.

 I can't seem to find this game now, and I don't remember the name.
-Anyway, I'll try to create a similar game
+Anyway, I'll try to create a similar game.

 # Game Description